jonpither/lein-pallet-fuz/README.md

 # lein-pallet-fuz

-A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo using pallet.
+A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo using [Pallet](http://palletops.com/).
 Once deployed the web app will be started remotely via `lein ring server`.
 You configure it via your project.clj.
 Tested with EC2 and an Ubuntu instance.

 This plugin is primarily here to serve as a reference point for people to see how you can use pallet to pull from github and to register an upstart service to fire up a webapp.
 If you want to do more with Pallet then you should probably just rip the code and do whatever.